huntergregal/PNG-IDAT-Payload-Generator/README.md

   -o OUTPUTIMAGE, --output-file OUTPUTIMAGE
                         Output payload to PNG file
 ```
+* To bruteforce pattern matches, modify "payloadPatternBruter.py" to meet your needs and run it.

 ##Concept
 1. Generate PNG payload
  1. Bruteforce hex string that Gzdeflates into target payload